×

 Symptoms of bone pain and muscle weakness can mean you have a vitamin D deficiency.
 However, for many people, the signs are subtle.
 Yet, even without symptoms, too little vitamin D can pose health risks.

-Frequent illness or infection
+Frequent Illness or Infection

 One of the most important roles of vitamin D is supporting immune health, which helps you ward off viruses and bacteria that cause illness.
 This is because vitamin D directly interacts with the cells responsible for addressing infection.

-Hair loss
+Hair Loss

 Many foods and nutrients may affect hair health.
 While stress may be a common explanation for hair loss, severe hair loss could also result from a disease or nutrient deficiency.
-Studies show that people with this condition associated lower vitamin D levels with more severe hair loss.
+Studies show that people with this condition associate lower vitamin D levels with more severe hair loss.

 Anxiety